Chicago Style: Author-Date System

 Formatting References

-- Titles of books and journals are italicized.
-Titles of articles, chapters, poems, etc. are placed in quotation marks.
+- Italicize the titles of books and journals.
+Place the titles of articles, chapters, poems, etc. in quotation marks.

-- For article, chapter and book titles (and any subtitles), capitalize all words.
-For journal titles capitalize the same words the journal does.
+- Capitalize all words article, chapter and book titles and subtitles.
+Capitalize journal titles in the same way as the journal does.

-- If there is no publication date listed, use n.d. (for “no date”) and include an access date.
+- If there is no publication date listed, use n.d. (no date) and include an access date.

-- For books consulted online, include a URL or the name of the database in the reference list entry
+- Include a URL or the name of the database in the reference list entry for books consulted online.

-- For articles consulted online, include a URL or the name of the database in the reference list entry.
+- Include a URL or the name of the database in the reference list entry for online articles.
 Many journal articles list a DOI (Digital Object Identifier).
 A DOI forms a permanent URL that begins https://doi.org/.
 A DOI is preferable to the URL that appears in your browser’s address bar and should be used when available.

 Examples